JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 To change the way the bars and labels are drawn, define some functions and pass them as keyword arguments to `bars()`:

 ```@example
-using Luxor, Colors # hide
+using Luxor, Colors, Random # hide
 Drawing(800, 450, "assets/figures/bars1.png")  # hide
 srand(2) # hide
 origin() # hide